A reader asked:

 - consider cancelling the PPI on all your cards.
 It is horribly expensive and this is making it much harder to paying off these debts.

 - set up standing orders to make payments to each credit card that is slightly more than the payment last month.
-Because you are stopping the PPI cost, this will mean they are going to drop a lot faster every month.
 See Fixing your credit card payments for more details.

 - when the husband’s large loan finishes next year, look at all your credit cards and decide which one to target first, then pay an extra £200 a month off that one.
-Ideally choose a card which has a low balance (so it goes soon) and a high interest rate (so you are saving more by clearing it).
+Ideally, target a card which has a low balance (so it goes soon) and a high-interest rate (so you are saving more by clearing it).
 When you clear a card, phone up to close it unless the card can offer you a good 0% balance transfer deal.

 - read up about PPI reclaims.
 The main lenders have helplines so you can call them up for any card or loan you had even if you don’t remember the account number, to see if you ever had PPI.
 Any money you could get back here gets paid straight off the card with the largest interest rate.